Dancesport

-Dancesport is competitive ballroom dancing, as contrasted to social or exhibition dancing.
+Dancesport (also stylized as DanceSport) is competitive dancing, as contrasted with social or exhibition dancing.
+The term dancesport encompasses many dance disciplines (e.g., Acrobatic Rock'n'Roll, Boogie Woogie, Breaking, Hip Hop, and Ballroom).
+Most dancesport disciplines are competed by couples, but there are solo styles (e.g., Breaking) and group styles (e.g., Formation dance).
 In the case of Para dancesport, at least one of the dancers is in a wheelchair.

-Dancesport events are sanctioned and regulated by dancesport organizations at the national and international level, such as the World DanceSport Federation.
+Dancesport events are sanctioned and regulated by dancesport organizations at the national and international level, such as (for Ballroom dance) the World DanceSport Federation, the World Dance Council, and the World Dance Organization.

 The name was invented to help competitive ballroom dancing gain Olympic recognition.
 The physical demand of dancesport has been the subject of scientific research.

 History

-The first unofficial world championship took place in 1909, and the first formation team was presented in 1932 by Olive Ripman at the Astoria Ballroom, London.
-Dancesport was first broadcast on TV in 1960.
+The first unofficial world championship for Ballroom dance took place in 1909, and the first formation team was presented in 1932 by Olive Ripman at the Astoria Ballroom, London.
+The first Ballroom dancesport competition to be broadcast on TV was in Germany in 1960.

-Styles
+Styles of Ballroom dancesport

-The term dancesport applies to the International Style as well the as American Style of competitive ballroom.
-It includes the following categories:
+Dancesport competitions are held in the Ballroom discipline in four styles, two in International Style and two in American Style.
+These include the following categories: